Veslyquix/SRR_FEGBA/Readme.md

 Dryas portrait by Eden
 Reinhardt portrait by HyperGammaSpaces, Eden

 FE6 portrait blinking frames by Lenh, Obsidian_Daddy

+// FE7
+Uther minimug by Levin64
+Roy minimug by Eden
+Leila minimug by Levin64
+Jan minimug by topazlight
+Hellene minimug by redlightning
+Hannah minimug by topazlight
+Guinevere minimug by redlightning
+EphidelCloaked minimug by redlightning
+Eleanora minimug by redlightning
+Elbert minimug by Levin64
+Durban minimug by redlightning
+Bramimond minimug by Levin64
+Roland minimug by redlightning

+// fe8
+Dara minimug by topazlight

 // fe9/fe10